SAASphysics/course-physics/src/weeks/week0.rst

 :date: 2016-09-01
 :summary: first day of class
 :category: weeks
-:tags: introduction, identity, what is physics
+:tags: introduction, constant velocity, what is physics